 How the Brand Did

 Sabra acted perfectly to quickly remove product from stores.
-While this was not a direct social media response, it not only potentially saved lives, it also made the community manager’s job far easier.
+This was not a direct social media response.
+However, it not only potentially saved lives, it also made the community manager’s job far easier.
 Consumer deaths were not a part of the equation.
 Offline behavior directly affected online behavior.

-For a company in crisis, it seems there was no public response by the CEO.
+For a company in crisis, it seems the CEO did not publicly respond.
 The blog post is an author-less press release.
-Twitter didn’t point to anything said by the CEO.
+Twitter didn’t point to anything the CEO had said.
 Without an authority figure behind the social media response, Twitter offers the impression that the community manager was left to twist in the wind.

 As for their blog, Sabra could have spread the link more widely.
-Given that part of the list was translated into French, the list and the blog post should have been translated into both French and Spanish.
+Part of the list had a French translation.
+Hence the list and the blog post should have been translated into both French and Spanish.

 It’s as if Sabra did fine to start but then stumbled.
-They seem to have recovered, though, and are back to posting recipes now, nearly three months later.
+They seem to have recovered, though, and are back to posting recipes now, much later.

 I’ve been a Community Manager for over a decade but don’t believe I have seen a better outline of our roles and sub-roles than this graphic –

 I have been in all of these roles, at one time or another.
 Because I am a volunteer and Able2Know is a large generalized Q & A website, some of my experience has been slightly different.